FAQ on contracts and applications

 Our terms of cancellation are as follows:

-- Corporate health insurance and unemployment insurance: you can give notice of cancellation at any time and the policy will be cancelled at the end of the current month
+- Corporate clients' health insurance/unemployment insurance: at the end of the current month

 Can I cancel my insurance immediately after returning to my home country?